gedw99/gio-print/docs/README.md

 ## Workflows

-When the Print Dialogue opens, the user can change the Paper size, and so the PDF will need to be re-generated.
+When the Print Dialogue opens, the user can change the properties.

-There are likely to be other properites that a user can change in this Dialogue that will require regenerating the PDF.
+These properties are used when creating the PDF document,

+The properties are:

+- paper size,
+- orientation,
+- resolution
+- color settings
+- page ranges ( e.g 1-4, 8,9, 11-13)

+Some of these properties are OS specific also.

 ## Initiating the workflow

-On Desktop, GIOUI does not currently support Native menu, so we have a dedicated button in the GIO screen to kick off the Print workflow.
+On Desktop, GIOUI does not currently support Native menu, so we need to have a dedicated button in the GIO screen to kick off the Print workflow.

+- Note that later, we can use https://github.com/tadvi/winc/blob/master/menu.go to get Native Windows menu, and hence a Print button in the menu.

 On Mobile, Printing is initiated via the Share OS button.